Marconi Martello: S723

 Each individual row had its own transmitter located where the waveguide feed would have been in the S713.
 Because there was no central transmitter, the transmitter trailer was removed from the convoy and the need to attach it to the spine was eliminated.
 Additionally, the receiver-side electronics, processing and display systems were all upgraded and now fit into a single ISO container.
 The result is that the entire system now uses only three trailers in total, the antenna, the operations consoles and the generator.

-With greatly reduced peak power of 132 kW, and the mean power roughly halved to 5 kW the pulse length was increased 15 times to 150 µs to increase the amount of energy in the pulses back to about what it was in the S713.
-On reception, pulse compression reduced this to the same 0.25 µs as the S713.
+With greatly reduced peak power of 132 kW, and the mean power roughly halved to 5 kW the pulse length was increased 15 times to 150 μs to increase the amount of energy in the pulses back to about what it was in the S713.
+On reception, pulse compression reduced this to the same 0.25 μs as the S713.
 Maximum detection altitude was reduced to about 20º but detection altitude at that angle was increased to about 200,000 ft at 100 nmi.
 Altitude accuracy was roughly half that of the S713, about 1700 ft at 100 nmi.

 S743 and S753

 Continued improvements in solid state electronics, and especially microprocessors, led to the development of the S743, a product-improved S723.
 The primary change was the selection of a new transmitter module with a wider bandwidth, 130 MHz up from 100, and improved reliability.
 The signal processing system was also upgraded to a dramatically more powerful system using an array of 4,000 INMOS Transputers.
 The antenna was slightly modified to have 62 antennas per row, reducing beamwidth slightly from the 723's 1.6º to 1.4º.

 The S753 is a tactical control radar version of the S743 with the explicit goal of reducing setup times.
-While the S723 required around six hours to set up, the S743 reduced this to four hours, and the S753 to one hour.
+While the S723 required around six hours to set up, the S743 reduced this to four hours (for 10 men), and the S753 to one hour.
 To aid this, the vertical coverage is reduced by removing one module, leaving 32 elements, reducing the number of antennas per element to 40, and using the smaller beam-forming system with six beams.